Key Takeaways:

 • Acceptance.
 You can only accept the parts included in the contract.
 Before an agreement occurs, if there are any new terms to include, this is a counteroffer.
 You can accept in writing, verbally, or by inferring.

-• Intention of legal consequences.
+• Intention to create legal relations.
 In a contract, all parties know they must abide by the contract, and the law can enforce the agreement.
 The contract doesn't need to state that you acknowledge the legality of it; however, if the parties don't agree that the contract is legally binding, the contract must state this fact.

 • Consideration.
 For the contract to be binding, it must have valuable consideration.
 This means that one party must do something in exchange for a benefit of value, which is the consideration.